sinergy/ykquiz/README.md

 We should attach a `PendingIntent` instance to the `Notification` object.

 ### Q9.
 What is the nine-patch Image?
+A nine-path image is an image file with `.9` extension.
+For example: `dialog_bg.9.png`.
+The image itself is composed of the original image and **extra 1px-wide black line** around each of the edge of image(rectangle).

 ### Q10.
 What is looper, message queue, and a Handler?